 When I knew I was going to Genova, I quickly looked at the map and realised I really wasn’t far from Milan.
 I have been to Milan quite a few times, but not in the last couple of years and was really looking forward to it.
+And a walk in Milan with Walks of Italy plus much was all we had time for!

 After a 90-minute drive, my friend and PR-guru Lynsey Devon and I arrived at the city centre on a beautiful sunny day.
 Ciao, Milano!